Packaging

 Progress towards a circular economy for packaging has been held back by a series of systemic obstacles.
 They include underdeveloped collection and recycling facilities for yoghurt pots, inadequate infrastructure for reuse and the shortage of recycled materials.
 Danone is actively working towards overcoming these obstacles.
 In 2022, we joined the Business Coalition for a Global Plastics Treaty.
 This new coalition led by the Ellen MacArthur Foundation and WWF supports a common vision for an international legally binding instrument to end plastic pollution by making its voice heard in the contractual negotiations to lend weight to calls for an ambitious and effective global contract.
 We will continue our activities until the completion of the multilateral negotiations on the contract scheduled for mid-2025.

-98% of all PET drinks bottles are reused in Germany thanks to the deposit system.
-97.4% of returned PET deposit bottles are then recycled.
-Evidence of this is provided by a study by the ‘Gesellschaft für Verpackungsmarktforschung’ (Society for Packaging Market Research).
+Due to the deposit system in Germany, 96.3% of all PET beverage bottles with a deposit are returned.
+97.7% are subsequently recycled.
+This is confirmed by a study by the ‘Gesellschaft für Verpackungsmarktforschung’ (Society for Packaging Market Research).

 More information about our packaging